nairsshreya/datasceinceproject/README.txt

 Bob Zhu, Cole Roseth, Sophie Boileau, Shreya Nair

-Project Description : Using images of retinal scans to detect the presence of Diabetic Retinopathy on a scale of 0-4 using neural networks.
+Project Description : Using images of retinal scans to detect the presence of Diabetic Retinopathy on a scale of 0-4 using deep learning models.

 Things to work on :